umee-network/docs/docs/overview/umee-governance/governance-proposals.md

 ****

 Umee allows users to lend and borrow a wide variety of assets across chains in a trustless manner.
-It's important that anyone who wishes to propose a new asset on Umee has reviewed the asset risk documentation and is prepared to acknowledge:

-- _The increased risk of insolvency that comes along with listing a new asset;_
-- _Centralized asset risk;_
-- _Magnified risks associated with collateral assets;_
-- _Market diversification._
+Umee follows a formal listing process that allows the protocol to assess risk using a targeted framework that scrutinizes key risk areas including market risk (volume, volatility, market cap), centralization of asset, smart contract risk, etc. Project teams should provide as much of the relevant information as possible to help Umee make an informed decision.

 :::